 The first time I noticed Catherine O’Hara was in her one big scene in Heartburn.
 It takes place in a grocery store, and she – a put-together gossipy Washington D.C. wife – runs into Meryl Streep’s character – who is all a MESS – and O’Hara practically steals the scene from right out underneath Streep’s feet, and … that’s not an easy feat, particularly considering what Meryl is doing.
 It’s a scene between equals, clear as day.
 Meryl would wipe the floor with anyone not up to her level.
-I had no idea who she was, had probably seen her in things, but didn’t put it all together.
+I had no idea who O’Hara was when I saw Heartburn, or didn’t really put it together that she was the same person as the one on SCTV.

-I’ve always felt that actors who “come up” in comedy have more versatility, depth, width, capacity – than “straight” actors.
-People always express surprise when, say, Adam Sandler is “good” in movies like Punch Drunk Love or Uncut Gems.
+I’ve always felt that actors who “come up” in comedy and then switch to drama – they often have more versatility, depth, width, capacity.
+Now there are many exceptions, of course!
+Some talents are narrow, some are wide.
+But: there is a commonality.
+There’s something about those who start out in sketch comedy or improv.
+People express surprise when, say, Adam Sandler is “good” in movies like Punch Drunk Love or Uncut Gems.
+If anyone saw Hateship Loveship, which they mostly didn’t more’s the pity, people would have expressed shock at Kristen Wiig’s touching dramatic performance.
 There should be no surprise.
-Actors with comedy backgrounds, particularly improv or sketch comedy backgrounds, can fit themselves in anywhere.
-They work DEEP and they work FAST.
+Actors with improv or sketch comedy backgrounds work FAST and they work DEEP.
+They go deep fast.

 Thank you so much for stopping by.
 If you like what I do, and if you feel inclined to support my work, here’s a link to my Venmo account.
 And I’ve launched a Substack, Sheila Variations 2.0, if you’d like to subscribe.